Wikia/mobile-wiki/README.md

 - `sandbot taking <name of sandbox>` to reserve one
 - `sandbot releasing <name-of sandbox>` to release one

+### Devboxes
+Mobile-wiki can be run inside Docker using docker-compse.
+This is easy as running:

+` docker-compose up`

+#### (Re)building the docker image
+Whenever you add new dependency you should rebuild your mobile-wiki container.
+To do that you will need a Github token which will be used to fetch packages from private repo.
+To get a token go to [your Github settings](https://github.com/settings/tokens) and generate new token or use one you have generated earlier.
+Then you need to use run:

+`docker build -f Dockerfile.dev --build-arg=GITHUB_TOKEN=$GITHUB_TOKEN -t artifactory.wikia-inc.com/mobile-wiki/mobile-wiki-devbox:latest  .`

 ## See also

 ### [CHANGELOG](https://github.com/Wikia/mobile-wiki/releases)